lwukusick/qmk_firmware/docs/flashing.md

 3. Copy the .uf2 file to the new USB disk
 4. Wait for the keyboard to become available

+CLI Flashing sequence:

+1. Enter the bootloader using any of the following methods:
+    * Tap the `RESET` keycode
+    * Double-tap the `nRST` button on the PCB.
+2. Wait for the OS to detect the device
+3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/blackpill_f411_tinyuf2 --keymap default`
+4. Wait for the keyboard to become available

 ## Raspberry Pi RP2040 UF2

 The `rules.mk` setting for this bootloader is `rp2040`, and can be specified at the keymap or user level.